 You can decide to follow these steps in order or use this resource as your food truck design plan.
-Either way, you should walk away from this article with a food truck design action plan that will help you build your empire on wheels.
+Either way, you should walk away from this article knowing exactly how to start a food truck business and how to create a food truck design action plan that will help you build your empire on wheels.

 We hate to kick this off with boring ol’ bureaucracy, but you should be thinking about licenses and permits before you even begin to think about your food truck design.

 Local regulations for food trucks will affect every design choice you make.
 When asked what they wish they’d known when they launched their business, most food truck owners will talk about licenses and permits.

 Food truck regulations vary from place to place, but here are some crucial permits you should definitely know about:

 Before you begin to design your food truck, make sure you know which licenses you need to run your food truck in your city and state/province.
 You can take your design plans to your local government for review before you execute them.
 This can be an annoying step, but one that could save you from hefty fines and redesigns further down the road.

 You’ll want to design your food truck layout so it uses space efficiently, keeps your staff happy, and enables your customer experience.

 When you start thinking about food truck design, make sure you have answers to the following three questions: